top of page

 Rabbi Samuel Mohilever (1824-1898) - the rabbi of the Hovevei Zion

 Rabbi Samuel Mohilever was a rabbi who lived in the Russian Empire and who moved against the tide for an orthodox rabbi of those times in being heavily involved in Zionist activities.
-He also encouraged secular Jewish education and engaging in economic activities.
+He also encouraged secular Jewish education in addition to yeshiva education so that young people would be able to earn a living.

 He was born in what is now Hlybokaye in Belarus and was recognized as a child prodigy in Talmudic studies.
 He studied in the famed Valozhyn Yeshiva and by aged 18 was ordained a rabbi after only 6 months of study.
 By then he was already married (as was the custom in those days).
-He did not wish to live off Torah and went into the linen trade.
-However, after 4 years he relented and accepted the position as rabbinic leader of his home town.
-He subsequently moved on to rabbinic positions in larger communities.
+Because he did not wish to live off Torah, he went into the linen trade.
+However, after 4 years he relented and accepted the position of rabbinic leader of his home town.
+He subsequently accepted rabbinic positions in larger communities.

-His approach to Zionism was unique for that time.
-He was much influenced by the ideas of Rabbi Tzvi Hirsch Kalischer and believed that the Jewish people were at the beginning of redemptive and messianic times.
+His approach to Zionism was unique for that time for a religious rabbi.
+He was much influenced by the ideas of Rabbi Tzvi Hirsch Kalischer, and he believed that the Jewish people were at the beginning of redemptive and messianic times.
 He had no problem in working with non-religious people in pursuit of Zionist goals and was able to work amicably with the secularist Leon Pinsker, who was chairman of the organization.

-In many respects, his ideas foreshadowed those of Rabi Avraham Kook, who also was influenced by the ideas of Haskalah, who also believed that he was living in redemptive and messianic times, and who saw non-orthodox Jews as essential partners in Jewish redemption.
-He thus strongly disagreed with orthodox rabbis of that time who wanted nothing to do with the Zionist enterprise because of its non-orthodox participation and leadership and hence its non-messianic beginnings.
+In many respects, his ideas foreshadowed those of Rabi Avraham Kook, who was similarly influenced by the ideas of Haskalah, who also believed that he was living in redemptive and thus messianic times, and who saw non-orthodox Jews as essential partners in Jewish redemption.
+He thus strongly disagreed with the many orthodox rabbis of that time who wanted nothing to do with the Zionist enterprise because of its non-orthodox participation and leadership, and hence its non-messianic basis.

 In 1890, at age 66, he made a trip to Palestine to see first-hand the activities of the Hovevei Zion.
 He travelled throughout the country, visiting established Jewish communities and the new Jewish settlements, including Ekron.
 He also participated in buying land for the new settlement of Rehovot.

-Towards the end of his life, and following differences with the secular leadership of Hibbat Zion, Rabbi Mohileger created a new organization, Mizrachi, that was intended to work among orthodox Jews and become the spiritual center of the Zionist movement.
+Towards the end of his life, and following differences with the secular leadership of Hibbat Zion, Rabbi Mohileger created a new organization, Mizrachi, that was intended to be the spiritual center of the Zionist movement for orthodox Jews.
 Mizrachi stands for merkaz ruchani or spiritual center and was the foundation of the Religious Zionist movement.
-This organization was refounded in 1901 by Rabbi Jacob Reines and other disciples of Rabbi Mohilever as part of the Zionist Organization.
+This organization was refounded in 1901 by Rabbi Jacob Reines and other disciples of Rabbi Mohilever and was part of the Zionist Organization.

-Rabbi Mohileger was tangentially involved in a dispute that the villagers of Ekron had with the Baron.
-At the time of their first shmitta year, the biblically mandated rest of the land every seventh year, the villagers insisted on not working the land, which was against the wishes of the Baron.
-He insisted that they follow the ruling of Rabbi Mohileger and others that the selling of the land to a non-Jew for the year was adequate.
-However, the villagers followed the ruling of the rabbis of Jerusalem that held this was not adequate, even though shmitta at this time was a rabbinic and not biblical mandate.
-The Baron cut them off for the year, but the relationship was patched up after the shmitta year.
+Rabbi Mohilever was tangentially involved in the shmitta dispute that the villagers of Ekron had with the Baron and that rocked the rabbinic world in and outside Palestine.
+When their first shmitta year arrived, the biblically mandated rest of the land every seventh year, the villagers refused to work the land.
+However, the Baron insisted that they follow the ruling of Rabbi Mohilever and some other rabbis that selling the land to a non-Jew for the year was a legitimate way of working around this prohibition.
+The villagers followed the halachic ruling of the rabbis of Jerusalem who held that this was not halachically valid, even though shmitta at this time was considered to be ea rabbinic and not biblical decree.
+The Baron cut them off for the year, and they had to rely on donations for support, although the relationship was patched up after the shmitta year.

-Our walk starts by the synagogue, the Beit Knesset Hagadol (the Great Synagogue) (A).
-It is located on the site of the community’s original synagogue, which had to be destroyed because of structural problems.
+Our walk starts at the synagogue, the Beit Knesset Hagadol (the Great Synagogue) (A).
+It is located on the site of the community’s original synagogue, which had to be demolished because of structural problems.
 This synagogue was opened in 1928 and was gifted to the community by the Rothschild family.
-On the façade of the building, you will be able to make out a seven-branched menorah and tablets of the Ten Commandments.
+On the façade of the building, you can make out a seven-branched menorah and tablets of the Ten Commandments.
 On the roof is a nine-branched Chanukah menorah.
-Unless you come with a pre-arranged group or it is the time for prayer services, the doors will probably be locked, although you can peep through the windows to view inside.
+Unless you come with a pre-arranged group, a tour of the museum, or it is time for prayer services, the doors will probably be locked, although you can peep through the windows to view inside.

 MB Great Synagogue.jpeg